TDP-Tech/TDP-Tech/README.md

 ### 👀 We’re interested in this field Areas.
 - Website Designs.
-- Website Development with Python and Django.
+- Website Development with Python and Django as Backend Technologies.
-- Interactive UIs with JavaScript and Bootstrap.
+- Interactive UIs with JavaScript and Bootstrap, CSS and HTML as a Frontend Technologies.
-- UI/UX Designs.
+- UI/UX Design  (Figma, Canvas and Adobe XD).
 - Logo Designs.
 - Image Enhancing (Photoshop).
 - Video Recording.